 The degree of Master of Business Administration (M.B.A.) is conferred for work done in the area of business administration.
 The primary objective of this evening program is to provide a general management education that focuses on developing values-based leaders.
 Effective managerial decision-making is stressed rather than advanced study in a single area of concentration.
-For more information about this program, see page 79.
+For more information about this program, see the individual department section.

 MASTER OF EDUCATION (M.Ed.)

-IN SECONDARY TEACHING
+The graduate programs in secondary school teaching and elementary school teaching at Creighton University provide students with two options to obtain a certificate to teach in public, Catholic, or other private schools.
 These programs are designed for college graduates (with certain undergraduate degrees) who are interested in earning their Nebraska teaching certificate with a master's degree.
 These programs are accredited/approved by state, regional, and national accrediting agencies, including the National Council for Accreditation of Teacher Education (NCATE), the Nebraska Department of Education, and the Department of Education at Creighton University.
 Secondary (7-12) teaching endorsements are offered in the following areas: Biology, Chemistry, English, French, German, History, Journalism, Latin, Physics, Religious Education (K-12), and Spanish.
 The department also offers field endorsements in the following areas: Art (K-12), Language Arts, Mathematics, Natural Science, and Social Science.
 Creighton offers these supplemental endorsements: English as a Second Language (K-12) and Mild/Moderate Disabilities (7-12).